 Ok, if you have kids, you cannot get around this.
 You have to have chicken nuggets and guess what!?
 Morningstar Farms wins again!
 We’ve tried Quorn and other options, but Morningstar just seems to get it right for us.
 Bonus- they have a few different flavors, in addition to the basic: Parmesan Garlic, and Barbecue.
 I LOVE cutting these up and putting them on my salad at lunch for some extra flavor and protein.

 Gimme a deli sammich!

-We thought we would never have a deli sandwich again, until we tried the Tofurky Plant Based Deli Slices.
+We thought we would never have a deli sandwich again until we tried the Tofurky Plant Based Deli Slices.
 Wow!
 These are really impressive!
 We have loved all of the flavors we have tried.
-We make wraps, sandwiches, and we’ve even made snack crackers, and cheese balls with them.
+We make wraps, and sandwiches, and we’ve even made snack crackers, and cheese balls with them.
 When recipes call for deli slices, we use these.
 There are a ton of recipes to make your own slices, and we’ve tried those, and our own doesn’t even compare to what Tofurky can do for flavor, so we stick with them.

 As you can see, there are a ton of options for you, if you want to steer clear from eating meat.
-Obviously we could get into all of the benefits there are for yourself and the planet, not to mention, the animals, by not eating the animals, but we hope that if you are reading this, you are starting to learn what those are.
+Obviously, we could get into all of the benefits there are for yourself and the planet, not to mention, the animals, by not eating the animals, but we hope that if you are reading this, you are starting to learn what those are.
 If you have any questions about other brands, just ask.
 We’ve tried them all.
 We don’t dislike them all; these are just our faves.